What is Telehealth?

 - Read and complete the "Intial Paperwork" located on the forms page of our website.

 - Submit both your completed "Initial Paperwork" and "Telehealth Client Office Policies and Consent Form" documents to our office by mailing, faxing, or emailing them to us.
-We must receive these documents no less than 3 days before your appointment.
+We must receive these documents no less than 3 business days before your appointment.
+The forms must be on file at the time of your appointment and they can take time to process.
+Appointments will have to be rescheduled if paperwork is not received in advance of the appointment.

 - Run the "Pre-Call Test" by clicking the button above to test the compatibility of your system with ours.